ferran1/vscode-lively-dark/README.md

 ![Screenshot](icon.png)

 ## Installation
-You can find this theme in the Visual Studio Code Marketplace.
+You can find this theme in the Visual Studio Code Marketplace. <br>
 Launch VS Code Quick Open (⌘+P) and paste the following command
 `ext install lively-dark` \
 Or install this theme from the extension panel (search for "lively-dark"). \